-The E-Model (ITU G.107, 2000) is a computational model that can be used as a transmission-planning tool for telecommunication systems.
-A detailed description can be found in (Möller, 2000).
-One novel feature of the E-Model is the assumption that the psychological effect of uncorrelated sources of impairment is additive.
-The assumption is based on empirical results in the field of psychophysical research, which relate physical stimulus magnitudes to perceptual magnitudes (Allnatt, 1983).
+2000).
+One distinguished feature of the E-Model is the assumption that the psychological effect of uncorrelated sources of impairment is additive.
+The assumption is based on empirical results in the field of psychophysical research, which relate magnitudes of physical stimuli to perceptual magnitudes (Allnatt, 1983).

-The transmission rating factor R range from 0 to 100 and is composed of five terms which subsume different types of impairments.
-The terms I refer to impairment factors.
+The transmission rating factor R ranges from 0 to 100 and is composed of five terms, which subsume different types of impairments.
+The I-terms refer to impairment factors.